English English Español Español العربية العربية

 • A licensed contractor should also carry their own insurance for any work being performed.
 Asking a contractor for their proof of insurance helps protect your business.

 Yes, but improvements must be for the use of the child care program.
+As part of the Project Application, you will have to opportunity to explain how the project directly benefits the children and/or the program.

 Can I do the work myself?